 Once multi-WAN has been configured, best practice is then to test its functionality to verify it functions as expected.
 The following sections describe how to test each portion of a multi-WAN configuration.

 Testing Multi-WAN in a controlled manner immediately after configuration is a key step in the process.
 Do not make the mistake of waiting until an Internet connection fails naturally for the first test, only to discover problems when they are much more difficult and stressful to fix.

 First, navigate to Status > Gateways and ensure all WAN gateways are show as Online under Status, as well as on the Gateway Groups tab.
-If they do not, verify that a proper monitor IP address is used as discussed in Monitor IP.
+If they do not, verify that a proper monitor IP address is used as discussed in Gateway Settings.

 Creating a WAN Failure¶

 There are a number of ways to simulate a WAN failure depending on the type of Internet connection being used.
 For any type, first try unplugging the target WAN interface Ethernet cable from the firewall.

 For cable and DSL connections, try powering off the modem/CPE, and in a separate test, unplug the coax or phone line from the modem.
-For fiber, wireless, and other types of connections with a router outside of pfSense®, try unplugging the Internet connection from the router, and also turning off the router itself.
+For fiber, wireless, and other types of connections with a router outside of pfSense® software, try unplugging the Internet connection from the router, and also turning off the router itself.